replicatedhq/replicated-docs/docs/enterprise/updating-apps.md

 automatically deploy any version of an application.
 The admin console also never automatically deploys a version that you manually download by clicking **Check for update**.

-You cannot configure automatic updates for application installed in air gapped environments.
+You cannot configure automatic updates for applications installed in air gapped environments.

 To configure automatic updates: